LoyolaChicagoBooks/introcs-csharp/rst/io.rst

 Copying and Modifying Our Example Xamarin Studio Projects
 ----------------------------------------------------------------

-We strongly encourage you not to modify our examples in place, if you want to keep the changes, because we will make additions and modifications to default.zip, and the easiest thing to do is to unzip the new version on top of the old version, clobbering any changes that you made to files.
+We strongly encourage you *not* to modify our examples in place, if you want to keep the changes, because we will make additions and modifications to our source download, and we would not want you to overwrite any of your modified files after downloading a later version of the examples.

 If you do want to alter our code, we suggest you copy it to a project in your solution ("work", discussed before).